-The ingredients for salmon cakes are pretty simple…I actually just made my famous crab cake recipe and switched out the crab with the salmon with a few other minor changes.
-What you end up with is the most tender and moist Salmon Cakes recipe you’ll ever taste.
-With a crispy crust that’s a great contrast to the buttery salmon….seriously amazing.
+The ingredients for salmon cakes are pretty simple.
+It’s cooked salmon combined with mayonnaise, Dijon mustard, Worcestershire sauce, egg, pepper, parsley and breadcrumbs.
+All of that is formed into patties, chilled for a bit and then pan-fried in a small amount of oil.
+What you end up with is the most tender and moist Salmon Cakes you’ll ever taste.
+With a crispy crust that’s a great contrast to the buttery salmon, it’s seriously amazing.

-The Lemon Dill Sauce whips up in about a minute with just a handful of ingredients you probably already have around.
+The Lemon Dill Sauce whips up in about a minute with just a handful of ingredients you probably already have around (mayonnaise, lemon, mustard, salt, pepper and dill).
 I make it while the salmon is roasting then pop it in the fridge until I’m ready to serve the Salmon Cakes.

-To be honest, the sauce is best if made a bit in advance because the longer it sits the better it is…..it’s like giving it more time for all the flavors to mingle and introduce themselves.
-AND the recipe for the Lemon Dill Sauce makes a ton so you’ll have some leftover to spread on just about anything you can get your hands on….like tomorrow’s tuna salad sandwich.
-Mmmmmhmmmm.
+To be honest, the sauce is best if made a bit in advance because the longer it sits the better it is.
+It’s like giving it more time for all the flavors to mingle and introduce themselves.
+AND the recipe for the Lemon Dill Sauce makes a ton so you’ll have some leftover to spread on just about anything you can get your hands on.

-One more thing that makes these simple salmon cakes even more amazing is that you can assemble them and FREEZE them in advance.
+One more thing that makes this easy salmon cakes recipe even more amazing is that you can assemble the patties and FREEZE them in advance.
 AND you don’t even have to thaw them before cooking making a weeknight dinner super snappy!!!

-Seriously, what’s better than a home cooked meal that comes together faster than a frozen pizza.
-The answer is nothing….nothing is better than a home cooked meal that comes together faster than a frozen pizza.
-Right?
+Seriously, what’s better than a home cooked meal that comes together faster than a frozen pizza?
+The answer is “nothing.”
+Nothing is better than a home cooked meal that comes together faster than a frozen pizza.
+Am I right?